informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 ```
 >__NOTE__: Again, you do not need to specify the counterparty chain as a connection can only be established with a single counterparty.
 The `port` specifies the protocol which will be used on this channel.

-If the command runs succesfully, it should output something similar to:
+If the command runs successfully, it should output something similar to:

 <details><summary style="font-weight:bold">Create channel output</summary>